1) My story begins the year after the Flood,

 69) "Cannibal" originally meant "priests of Baal",

-For eating human sacrifices was part of their menu.
+For human sacrifices were part of their menu.

-The high walls of the cities were but a corral;
+The high walls of the cities were a corral;

 And the gory steps of the ziggurats, their venue.